boxer-code/edc-extensions/README.md

 **Configuration**

+*Clients*:
+To extend the scenario with more clients, at the current state you have to clone the repository for each client.
+The clients are numbered and the number is transferred to the server as a variable.
+If you want to change the number or add more clients you have to adapt the body of the "Start the transfer Copy" request.
+The base-url contains the number.
+For example: "baseUrl": "http://localhost:7000/federatedinput?client=1".
+How many feedbacks the server should receive before averaging is set in the "/fedavg" request.
+For example: "http://localhost:7000/fedavg?clients=2".

 *Connector*:
 For the setup the Eclipse Dataspace Connector is used (https://github.com/eclipse-edc/Connector).
 It is extended with the control plane, data plane, configuration, and management extension which provides the possibility for configuration.
 In our setup the first consumer connector is configured with [consumer.properties](federated-try-connector/consumer.properties), the second consumer connector is configured with [consumer2.properties](federated-try-connector/consumer2.properties) and the provider connector with [provider.properties](federated-try-connector/provider.properties).